This consultation closed on 1 October 2021

 - The proximity to other sites and walking distances for people to find a toilet.

 - Possible alternative uses, some of which could include public toilets provided by other businesses or organisations or additional amenity uses such as cafes and community facilities.

 - Opportunities for innovation, such as asking people to pay to use the toilets so we can continue to provide and invest in them.

 The consultation was open until 1 October 2021.
 All of the necessary information and a questionnaire to complete was available online, or in any other format requested.
 The consultation was publicised widely using a variety of methods.
 Anyone could have a look at the proposals and fill in the questionnaire, including residents and town and parish councils.
 All comments on the ideas and proposals needed to be made using the online questionnaire so they could be included in the subsequent results, analysis and reports in a meaningful way.

-These accompanying documents are also linked at the relevant point of the questionnaire:
+These accompanying documents were also linked at the relevant point of the questionnaire:

 - British Toilet Association Review Standards

 - Water consumption data, showing how much the public toilets are used